-Keep the magic of Christmas alive for your little one with this helpful little scout elf!
+It’s time to bring out Elf On The Shelf!
+Keep the magic of Christmas alive for your little one with a helpful little scout elf!

-Healthy living and habits are something we try to instil in our daughter.
-She is now a little yogi, just like her magical annual house guest.
+Healthy living and habits are something we all want to instil in our little ones.
+In no time, they will become little yogis just like your magical annual house guest.

-At some point, Isha will be old enough to add weights to her daily exercise.
-After all, if Elfie can do it with a couple of marshmallow weights, so can she!
+At some point, they will be old enough to add weights to their daily exercise.
+After all, if the elf can do it with a couple of marshmallow weights, so can the littles!

 When you have a child who loves arts and crafts, you will surely find something or other that will come to the rescue when you’re strapped for ideas.
 If you have a packet of stickers with “googly eyes”, this one is easy to recreate.
 It may not be the easiest to discover though, so wait for a weekend to have your child go nuts looking for your elf, before thinking to look in the fridge.

-Use one of the many chalkboards or whiteboards at home (my daughter has plenty!), along with playdough or cotton wool to help your elf get creative if he is in the mood for crafting himself.
+Use a chalkboard or whiteboard, along with playdough or cotton wool to help your elf get creative if he is in the mood for crafting himself.

 If your kiddo wants to touch and play with the elf but you still want to keep the story alive, use this “Glove” that allows them to play with him without making him lose his magic!
 And if you haven’t watched the movie with the kids, we recommend you check it out!